 We generally target companies that commonly require ongoing additional capital to support growth or to complete current expansion.
 This capital is generally obtained through venture capital firms, with loan or equipment financing playing a supporting role.
 We believe that recent, concurrent, or future funding of a portfolio company by a venture capital firm contributes significantly to the success of most of its investments.
-When a loan or equipment financing is made to a portfolio company that has received venture equity capital, the loan or equipment financing can be structured to tie the amortization of the loan or equipment financing to the portfolio company's projected cash balances while cash is still available for operations.
-As such, the loan or equipment financing may have a reduced risk of default.
+When a loan or equipment financing is made to a portfolio company that has received venture equity capital, the loan or equipment financing can be structured to tie the amortization of the loan or equipment financing can be structured to tie the amortization of the loan or equipment financing may have a reduced risk of default.
 We believe the borrower also benefits under this scenario, as its equity holders experience less dilution than if the entire amount of capital required were raised from the venture capital firm.
 Venture lenders typically do not receive rights to purchase equity securities as do venture capital firms.
 Therefore, including venture debt or equipment financing as part of the total capital required provides the necessary capital with a significant reduction in dilution for the portfolio company and its stakeholders.